ohartl/webmum/README.md

 WebMUM is a web frontend based on PHP which helps you to manage mail accounts via MySQL.
 The software is licensed under a GNU-GPL 3.0 license.

-## Demo

-There is a demo site available at https://webmumdemo.trashserver.net/

-Username: admin@domain.tld<br/>
-Password: webmumpassword

-Please note that there are some limitations on the admin account: You can't delete the account / domain of the admin user and the original password will be restored every minute.
-Have fun!

 ## Installation